vita-student-projects/DLAV_mohamed_and_Nael_final_project/README.md

 ## Usage

-To load and use the model in a Colab notebook:
+To load and use the model in the notebook, run both cells:

 ```python
 # Upload the model weights (phase1_model.pth)